Flow Representation of the Navier-Stokes Equations in Weighted Sobolev Spaces: Notation

-\begin{proof} The variable $t$ is dropped throughout the proof since all estimates simply holds for each $t$.
-We resort to tools in differential calculus on normed vector spaces.
-For a primer on the subject, an interested reader may consult \cite{Ca}.
+where $p_{k}$ is defined recursively as $p_{k}=k\left(1+p_{k-1}\right),\,k\geq2,\,p_{1}=1.$ \end{lem} \begin{proof} The variable $t$ is mostly dropped throughout the proof since all estimates simply holds for each $t$.
+We resort to tools in differential calculus on norm vector spaces.
+For a primer on the subject, an interested reader may consult \citep{Ca}.